-Computational Neuroscience - Summer term 2025
+Computational Neuroscience - Winter term 2025/26

 This interdisciplinary lecture series provides an introduction to computational neuroscience.
 Topics range from a general overview on neurobiology and basic modeling to neuroengineering and neuroprothetics.
 In winter terms a focus is given to neuroengineering whereas summer terms cover topics more strongly related to biological mechanisms.